deekshaarora12/Calculator_Behaviour/division.md

 Then I see "divided number and two digits of precision" as a result

-Scenario: Multiple times "/" is pressed
+Scenario: More than one time times "/" is pressed

 Given The calculator is on